tunc-ay/api/README.md

 # API Documentation Training
-I prepared this API documentation to hone my skills in the API documentation.
+I prepared this API documentation to improve my skills in the API documentation.